A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Introduction

-This paper is structured as follows: Section 2 reviews some of the SMP transformed distributions previously studied and present them in a fashion that is easy to compare at a glance.
-In Section 3, we introduced the SMP transformed standard Weibull distribution; a new two parameter standardized Weibull distribution using the SMP approach called (SMPtW) and the graphical representation of the PDF, CDF, hazard and survival functions for different values of $\lambda$ and $\phi.$ In Section 4, most of the important properties of the SMPtW distribution like reliability measures, quantile function, moment, stress-strength reliability, mean waiting time, moment generating function, characteristics function, renyi entropy, order statistics, mean residual life and mode, were derived and studied extensively.
-In Section 5 and 6, MLE estimates were given and simulation study was carried out on the MLE estimates based on the bias, mean square error and coverage probabilities for different values of $\lambda$, and $\phi$ were evaluated.
-In Section 7, the performance of the distribution was then examined using health dataset and compared with other similar distributions.
-Finally, some conclusions were provided in Section 8.
+Other sections of the paper are structured as follows: Section 2 reviews some of the SMP transformed distributions previously studied and presents them in a fashion that is easy to compare at a glance.
+In Section 3, we introduced the novel three-parameter transformed Weibull distribution using the SMP approach named SMPtW distribution.
+Its important properties, such as reliability measures, quantile function, moments, stress-strength reliability, mean waiting time, moment-generating function, characteristic function, Rényi entropy, order statistics, mean residual life, and mode, were derived and studied extensively.
+In Sections 4 and 5, respectively, the MLE estimates were given, and a simulation study was carried out on the MLE using the bias and mean square error as evaluation metrics.
+In Section 6, the performance of the distribution was then examined using a health dataset and compared with other similar distributions.
+We discuss the result in Section 7.
+Finally, a concise conclusion and direction for future study were provided in Section 8.